Animal Rights Group attacks coyote contest

 This is the second year the Osgoode Township Fish, Game and Conservation Club has held the contest.
 A shotgun was awarded after a draw last year as well.
 Contestants’ names were entered in a draw every time they came through the door of The Old Co-Op in North Gower with a coyote carcass.
 The ministry has deemed the contest legal.

-21 thoughts on “Animal Rights Group attacks coyote contest”
+21 Replies to “Animal Rights Group attacks coyote contest”

 1. jeff i posted this last week on your other blog topic ….. it is going to be intresting